 Over the course of time, an educator witnesses firsthand the ever-changing nature of our society.
 As the family structure is threatened, technological innovations occur, and priorities seem to shift, our schools are directly impacted.
 The culture of the school is tempted to mimic that of the society and the learning process itself is altered.

 For example, one cannot possibly be in education and not realize that the very existence of truth is being second-guessed by this current generation.
 The postmodern movement suggests there is neither absolute truth nor definite terms or boundaries (All About GOD Ministries).
 But at the heart of education is the very idea that truth exists in math, literature, and science, and history reveals this.
-In response to this, Delmarva chose “Awakened by Truth” as our 2017–2018 theme.
+In response to this, Delmarva chose “Awakened by Truth” as our annual theme.
 This theme then becomes the cotter pin for our chapels, classrooms, PD experiences, and major events.
-In response to this philosophical mindset, our fall PD workshops have looked at the concept of critical thinking and its role in the awakening process.
-The spring will bring questioning techniques and the art of drawing and supporting conclusions.
+In response to this philosophical mindset, our fall PD workshops that year looked at the concept of critical thinking and its role in the awakening process.
+The spring brought questioning techniques and the art of drawing and supporting conclusions.